regianeivo/LibraryManagementSystem/README.txt

 Library Management System

 Implementation of a GUI to administrate mySQL
-Project about Inventory Management System that allows a member of staff to add, view, update and delete different items currently in stock.
+Project about Library Management System that allows the readers (library users) to register themselves to the library, rent books and return them, without the intervention of the library staff.

 The System Hs Two Different Account Types: